gramener/gramex/gramex/apps/guide/auth/README.md

             membership:
                 -                           # First rule
                   gender: female                # Allow all women
-                  hd: gramener.com              # AND from gramener.com
+                  hd: [ibm.com, pwc.com]        # AND from ibm.com or pwc.com
                 -                           # OR Second rule
                   gender: male                  # Allow all men
-                  locale: en                    # with user.locale as "en"
+                  locale: [en, es]              # with user.locale as "en" or "es"
                 -                           # OR Third rule
-                  user: beta@example.org       # Allow this user
+                  email: beta@example.org       # Allow this user

 `auth:` lets you define conditions.
 For example, you can access [dotcom](dotcom) only if your email ends with `.com`, and access [dotorg](dotorg) only if your